La Gioconda, the masterpiece of the divine magic of Leonardo

 The space behind the sitter is highly layered in architectural setting.
 The only light coming beyond the horizon could be considered to be the light of dawn.

 Looking closely at the face of the smiling sitter, you can see that the outside light does not illuminate it.
 The gentle yellow-white light reflecting at her face could come from only one place in front of the sitter.
 Obvious, it was a single candle.

-I clothed the fairy legend in the fiction crime story "The Sequence".
+I clothed the fairy legend of the mystic Germanic Light in the fiction crime story "The Sequence".
 You can see how many people have been on the hunt craving for power.